Corionis/ELS/artifacts/document/ideas.md

      - A movie is in one directory, generally
      - A tv show could be in 1, 2 or 3 levels of subdirectories
      - What are the other permutations?
- * How to handle N-sided monges?
+ * How to handle N-sided munges?
 Cannot delete volmunger.json if so.

 ---